Return to Campus

 - All faculty members have been informed of the mandatory requirement to prepare for providing instruction remotely via Blackboard should it become necessary to shift to remote education because of changing health conditions.

 - Staff and faculty—including 10-month faculty, 12-month faculty and adjuncts—who need a special telecommuting accommodation due to specific health or childcare issues must fill out this request form for review.
 You must submit the appropriate medical certification or documentation verifying school or childcare closing within five business days of submitting your request.
 You will be asked to specify whether your request is for July and August, and/or the Fall semester.
-Staff members should fill out the request form as soon as possible and no later than five working days before the scheduled return date.
-Faculty members should file their requests for the Fall by July 15.

 - We recognize that many employees are waiting for more information from their children's schools or childcare providers regarding the Fall schedule.
 You may fill out the form at a later date or edit your submission if your circumstances change.
 Please notify Human Resources and your direct supervisor of any changes as soon as possible to facilitate effective planning.